Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

-\paragraph{Detection analysis for the LS estimator.} The detection of any attack should be based on two important ingredients: (1) prior knowledge of the system and its signals; (2) independent statistical tests.
+The detection of any attack should be based on two important ingredients: (1) prior knowledge of the system and its signals; (2) independent statistical tests.
 Prior knowledge is useful to detect possible wrongdoings, however, that knowledge may be biased.
-Therefore, it is important to complement tests based on prior knowledge with tests that are independent of that knowledge.

-Prior knowledge, for example, includes: confidence bounds on the variance of the noise; knowledge of the statistical properties of $\{u_t\}_t$ and/or of $\{x_t\}_t$.
-If any of those are known, it is possible to derive one-sample tests to assess these statistics.
-On the other hand, independent tests may be biased on the analysis of the residuals (such as whiteness tests).
+Therefore, it is important to complement tests based on prior knowledge with tests that are independent of that knowledge. \ifdefined\arxiv Prior knowledge, for example, includes confidence bounds on the variance of the noise and/or knowledge of the statistical properties of $\{(x_t,u_t)\}_t$.
+If any of those are known, it is possible to derive one-sample tests to assess these statistics.\else\fi In the following, we relate poisoning attacks to classical statistical tests.

-Attacks that are indistinguishable from white noise signals bear great interest.
-In general, these attacks may have a greater likelihood to pass any residual test.
-To that aim it is important to study the effect of attacks that behave like random signals: in general we may expect a completely random attack to be not detected by classical whiteness tests, while being less impactful than a non-random one.
-Therefore, this analysis can serve as a baseline to bound the effect of non-random attacks.
 We begin our study by considering attacks on the input signal, and then consider attacks on the state signal as well.

-\subsubsection{Detection of Attacks on the input signal.}
+\subsubsection{Detection of Attacks on the input signal}